yamin8000/Dooz/README.md

 [More info on the strategy here](https://onlinelibrary.wiley.com/doi/abs/10.1207/s15516709cog1704_3)

-In Easy difficulty, AI plays a random empty cell in the grid.
+On Easy difficulty, the AI plays a random empty cell in the grid.
 In Medium difficulty, AI chooses between Easy and Hard Difficult for each move based on a 50/50 chance.

 ## Changelog